stopsack/risks/README.md

 ```

-In accordance with R standards, coefficients for relative risks are
+In accordance with `glm` standards, coefficients for relative risks are
 shown on the logarithmic scale.
-Exponentiated coefficients (risk ratios)
+Exponentiated coefficients for risk
-are easily obtained via `tidy(..., exponentiate = TRUE)`:
+ratios are easily obtained via `tidy(..., exponentiate = TRUE)`:

 ``` r
 tidy(fit_rr, exponentiate = TRUE)